kennedykiley/Run3-HCAL-LLP-NTupler/README.md

 # MC signal
 cmsRun ../python/DisplacedHcalJetNTuplizer.py isData=False isSignal=True processEvents=200 inputFiles=InputSignalFilesTest.txt debug=False outputFile=ntuple_output_test_signal1.root
 ```
-If there are issues with file access (''failed to open fiele at URL''), check on DAS if the data has been moved to TAPE.
+If there are issues with file access (''failed to open file at URL''), check on DAS if the data has been moved to TAPE.
 A temp workaround before they are accessible is to only use ones on disk.

 Use CRAB to submit jobs (remember to change the Data / Signal flags in `DisplacedHcalJetNTuplizer.py`!).
 Note that the `number` in the CRAB python script must be changed for each job to run over all the datasets input.
 ```